-We have applied to list our common stock and Warrants on Nasdaq under the symbols "SQL" and "SQLLW," respectively.
-No assurance can be given that such listing will be approved or that a liquid trading market will develop for either our common stock or Warrants.
+Risk Factors See "Risk Factors" on page 14 a discussion of certain of listing on Nasdaq under the symbols "SQL" and "SQLLW," respectively.
+No assurance can be given that a liquid trading market will develop for either our common stock or the

+Units.